Viscosity and dissipative hydrodynamics from effective field theory

+The inclusion of $S_2$ into the classical action for hydrodynamics, discussed in Section \ref{sec:HydroDissipation}, will thus be our addition to the previous works on deriving hydrodynamics from an action principle \cite{Dubovsky:2005xd,Dubovsky:2011sj,Bhattacharya:2012zx}.

-The couplings between $\phi^+$ and $\phi^-$ appear due to the boundary conditions for the environment coordinates at the final time.
+In the classical picture, the couplings between $\phi^+$ and $\phi^-$ appear due to the boundary conditions for the environment coordinates at the final time.
 These contributions arise from asymptotic long-time excitations of the environment and are usually approximated by gradient expansion.
 The imaginary part of the effective action obtained by eliminating the environment remains infinitesimal, as in the case of an isolated system.
 It will be ignored below.